mvaganov/self/RESUME.md

 ### Employment Details
 <!--- #endif -->

-#### XR People Experiences Gameplay Engineer at Meta, Contingient Worker via Crystal Equation
+#### XR People Experiences Gameplay Engineer at Meta
 (*Nov.
 2021 to present*) Working on tech infrastructure for the metaverse
+* Originally hired as a Contingent Worker via Crystal Equation, converted to Full Time Employee May 2022
 * Maintained prototyping infrastructure (Unity packages) for prototypers, including testing and feature development
 * Created user interface tools in virtual reality for on-device debugging of networking systems
 * Familiar with Meta engineering infrastructure (the mono repo and diffs, security and provisioning, VR/AR hardware)